GitPS/Project4/README.md

 Describe the cause of the divergence of performance between the experiments.

 *  The reason there is a difference in the divergence between the two expirments is based on how memory is managed by the system.
+The divergence in the graph is caused by the values needed not being stored in a quick access part of memory.

 _Matrix Multiplication_